Noel Rodrigo’s Leopard Safaris - Yala National Park

 From May to August the Yala monsoon brings rain to the island’s southwestern half.
 The southwest has the highest rainfall – up to 4000mm a year.
 There is also an inter-monsoonal period in October and November when rain can occur in many parts of the island.
 Colombo and the low-lying coastal regions have an average temperature of 27°C. The sea stays at around 27°C all year.
 Climatically speaking, the driest (and best) seasons in Sri Lanka are from December to March for the west and south coasts.

-Call us on south coast of Sri Lankato start planning your vacation to Noel Rodrigo’s Leopard Safaris - Yala National Park or take a look at our itineraries to the
+Call us on to start planning your holiday to Noel Rodrigo’s Leopard Safaris - Yala National Park or take a look at our itineraries to the south coast of Sri Lanka

 Noel Rodrigo's Leopard Sarafis - Yala National Park is the vision of its owner Noel Rodrigo, a wildlife specialist whose knowledge about the Sri Lankan leopard, or kotiya as it is locally known, is second to none.
 This camping package includes accommodation, all meals, barbeque and snacks, alcoholic beverages, two game drives per day accompanied by a wildlife specialist and entrance fees to Yala National Park.